gofynd/nitrozen-ios/README.md

 # Nitrozen-SwiftUI
-## Highly customisable UILibrary, not designed for specific fonts, colors or specifi type of layouts.
+## Nitrozen-UILibrary, not designed for specific fonts, colors or fixed-type of layouts.
+Fonts, colors and layouts are highly customisable.

 ## Elements
 ### 1. Button Previews